diejuse/proot_MaemoLeste_on_Android/README.md

 -      adb shell settings put global settings_enable_monitor_phantom_procs false
 Source: https://maheshtechnicals.com/fix-termux-error-process-completed-signal-9-disable-phantom-process-killer-in-android-12-13/
 ###
-- (OPTIONAL).
+- (OPTIONAL.
+If you want to access Android functions from Termux such as getting the battery level, opening the camera and other applications.
+Does not work on all devices.)
 Download and install termux-api the latest apk release of Termux-api from https://f-droid.org/es/packages/com.termux.api/
-If you want to access Android functions from Termux such as getting the battery level, opening the camera and other applications.